-Acorns is best known as a micro-savings app that helps the beginner to intermediate investors save over time.
-It is best for those on a tight budget or for investors who are just starting out.
+Acorns is best known as a micro-savings app that helps beginner to intermediate investors save over time.
+It is best for those on a tight budget or for investors who are just starting.

-The amount that goes into your account can vary depending on the partner and how much you spend so it’s hard to pin down an exact number on this one.
-You’ll have to look in the extension to see the details of how much you’ll actually receive.
+The amount that goes into your account can vary depending on the partner and how much you spend.
+This makes it difficult to pin down an exact dollar amount of savings.
+Take a look at this resource to get more details.

-For $1 a month you get access to the basic Acorns system.
+For $1 a month you get access to Acorns Lite which features the Round Ups technology.

-For $2 per month, you will also get Acorns Later, which gives you the opportunity to open a retirement account.
+At $3 per month, you will also get Acorns Later and Acorns Spend which allows you to open a retirement account and a checking account.

-They also have some really big names in the investing industry under their belt too.
-Namely, Burton Malkiel who is there CIO and author of “A Random Walk Down Wall Street."
+They have some really big names in the investing industry on their team too.
+Namely, Burton Malkiel who is their Chief Investment Officer and widely known as the author behind “A Random Walk Down Wall Street."

 Once you reach $25,000 in your brokerage account, you will have the opportunity to take out a loan of up to 30% of your total amount.
 The interest rate varies based on the federal funds rate.